flexmonster/pivot-localizations/README.md

 [Documentation](http://www.flexmonster.com/doc/localizing-component/) | [Live demo](http://www.flexmonster.com/demos/localization/)

 ## Contribution
-If you noticed a mistake or want to add new language you are free to contribute.
-Please create a pull request with your changes, we will review then and merge to our repository.
+If you noticed a mistake or want to add a new language you are free to contribute.
+Please create a pull request with your changes, we will review them and merge to our repository.